stan-alam/AWS/devAssociate/01/notes_EC2.md

 ## When to use Reserved instances :

-  * WHen you need to run a predictable and consistent workflow for a long persiod
+  * When you need to run a predictable and consistent workflow for a long persiod

   * All applications require steady state infrastructure